ClojureBridge/tones/curriculum/01-piano-chords.md

 4. Finale - epilogue
 ---------------------

 Whew.
-This lessen covered a lot of ground including a bit about Overtone's interface to SuperCollider music synthesis engine and how to use it.
+This lesson covered a lot of ground including a bit about Overtone's interface to SuperCollider music synthesis engine and how to use it.

 It's really hard to imagine creating a song like this way, in another